MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/ux.md

    Installing an app from the Microsoft Store
 :::image-end:::

-### Managing PWAs
+## Managing PWAs

-You can see the list of installed PWAs in Microsoft Edge by navigating to `edge://apps`.
+You can find the list of installed PWAs in Microsoft Edge by navigating to `edge://apps`.

 :::image type="complex" source="./media/edge-apps-listing.png" alt-text="The list of installed apps in edge://apps" lightbox="./media/edge-apps-listing.png":::
    The list of installed apps in `edge://apps`